bettrve/bettrave.github.io/README.md

 ## Wind roses monthly analysis

 ## Power curve efficiency

 Appropriate data pre-processing is fundamental in order to interpret the wind turbine performance correctly.
-In particular, a two-step method is applied in this study:
-Industrial wind farms might operate under curtailment, due to grid requirements or for noise- or load-reduction.
-It is recommended to filter out the time steps associated with operation under curtailment when analyzing the performance of a wind turbine.
-A simple and effective method is based on the fact that wind turbines under curtailment are forced to pitch anomalously in order to regulate the load at the desired set point.
-Therefore, for the deviation with respect to the average wind speed–blade pitch, a curve can be used for distinguishing the operation under curtailment.
-A 2 deg threshold has been employed for this study.
+In particular, downtime and curtailment need to be identified in the power-wind speed curve.

+Downtime

+Curtailment